mjayjoh/veritable-records-of-the-joseon-dynasty-search-tool/README.md

 3.  **Run in STDIO Mode (for local testing with MCP Inspector)** This mode allows for interactive testing with tools like the [MCP Inspector](https://github.com/google/model-context-protocol?tab=readme-ov-file#mcp-inspector).
-    First, get an interactive shell inside the running container:
+    First, ensure a Docker container is running (e.g., by running `make run` or `make run-interactive` in a separate terminal).
+    Then, execute the `run_server.sh` script to attach to the running container and start the server in STDIO mode:
     ```bash
-    make run-interactive
+    ./run_server.sh
     ```
-    Once inside the container, run the server in STDIO mode:
-    ```bash
-    uv run python src/server.py
-    ```
-    (Press `Ctrl+F` to focus on the terminal and interact with the container's shell.)
+    (You might need to make the script executable: `chmod +x run_server.sh`) (Press `Ctrl+F` to focus on the terminal and interact with the STDIO stream if using an interactive client.)

 ## Usage & Testing